 Looking for an experience that goes beyond simple counter service?
 Table service restaurants range from mid-end (¥3000 per plate) to high-end (¥8000 per plate).
 Disney Hotel guests may book their reservations online ahead of time.
 If you are not a Disney Hotel guest, you can book a table in the park for that day.
 We recommend getting your reservation early in the day to guarantee your table.

 As mentioned early, Tokyo Disney Resort caters primarily to local Japanese guests, and the service at these restaurants is second to none.
 No other Disney Park comes close to Japanese hospitality.
 While there can be language difficulties (see our section on language), the experience is lovely and crucial to your experience at Tokyo Disney Resort.

 You have seen the photos on Instagram, Twitter, and Facebook.
 Photos of the various cute, adorable, and ever-changing snacks at the Resort.
 One could easily survive off snacks alone during their entire visit!
-While we do not recommend trying that, trying some of the different delectable choices is certainly fun.
-With all the cute, delicious, and Instagram-worthy deliciousness, it is hard not to open up your wallet.
+While we do not recommend trying that, trying some delectable choices is fun.
+With all the cute, delicious, and Instagram-worthy deliciousness, it is hard not to open your wallet.